Chart Color Schemes

 The level of residential development activity in Seabrook is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Seabrook has experienced around 3 dwellings receiving development approval each year.
-Approximately 15 homes were approved over the past 5 financial years, between FY21 and FY25, with none approved so far in FY26.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Seabrook has experienced around 3 dwellings receiving development approval each year.
+An estimated 15 homes were approved over the past five financial years, between FY-21 and FY-25, with one more approved in FY-26 so far.

 Frequently Asked Questions - Development